 A good way to choose fruits and vegetables that are high in nutrients is by color.
-Brightly colored veggies such as broccoli, carrots, squash, peas and pumpkin are high in vitamins, while also being visually appealing.
-Fruits such as mango and papaya can be introduced from about six months, and are also very high in vitamins, as are blueberries and peaches.
+Brightly coloured veggies such as broccoli, carrots, squash, peas and pumpkin are high in vitamins and minerals, while also being visually appealing.
+Fruits such as apples, pear, mango and papaya can be introduced from about five to six months, and are also very high in vitamins, as are blueberries and peaches.

-It is a good idea to speak to your doctor for advice on which foods to introduce first and to find out what age is best for solids (this could be anything from four to six months), and remember to always start by introducing one food at a time.
+It is a good idea to speak to your paediatrician for advice on which foods to introduce first and to find out what age is best for solids (this could be anything from four to six months).

 3. As always, safety comes first.

 Making baby food at home is a convenient way to provide a healthy diet for your little one that is free of additives and preservatives.

 Making and freezing small batches ahead of time goes a long way in making things simpler, but be sure to throw out any foods that have been touched with a used feeding spoon, foods that have been reheated once already, and foods that have been in the freezer for more than three months.

 The Kiddo Feedo Freezer Tray is dishwasher safe – and it, together with all other bowls, spoons and utensils you use, should be washed after use.

 Food should always be served warm but not hot.
 If you do not have a thermometer, use the back of your wrist to gauge the warmth of food before serving.

 Avoid products or utensils that contain harsh chemicals that could react to heat, and always keep your hands clean before handling any food.

 Be prepared for your baby’s food likes and dislikes, but also realize that as those tiny taste buds develop and new flavors are introduced, these will very likely change over time.
 Be patient, make sure you have plenty of wiping up cloths at hand and enjoy the taste adventure that comes around every feeding time.